 When you are shopping, look at the ingredients.
 Alkalinated noodles will have potassium carbonate and/or sodium carbonate listed in the ingredients.
 That’s what makes them alkalinated and that’s what makes them ramen.

 Korean ramen.
 Spicy.
 Savoury.
 Bold.
 Delicious.
 If you like ramen.
 If you like Korean.
-You will like this.
+Then you will like this.
+Maybe even love it.

 This Korean ramen is an upscaled version of traditional Korean ramyeon.
 Big, bold Korean flavours and decent ramen noodles.
 This is not dressed up instant ramyeon.

 - 1 tsp doenjang (optional)